SixArm/sixarm_unix_shell_scripts/README.md

   * `font-file-to-family`: Parse a font file to the preferred family string.
   * `font-file-to-full-name`: Parse a font file to the full name string.
+  * `font-unzip`: Unzip a font zip file and move fonts to a family directory

 ### sysadmin